ZionPi/zionpi.github.io/about.md

 > Point n'est besoin d'espérer pour entreprendre, ni de réussir pour perséverer.——Willem van Oranje Nassau

+> But still a large part of mathematics which became useful developed with absolutely no desire to be useful, and in situations where nobody could possibly know in what area it would become useful; and there were no general indications that it ever would be so.
+By and large it is uniformly true in mathematics that there is a time lapse between a mathematical discovery and the moment when it is useful; and that this lapse of time can be anything (rom thirty to a hundred years, in some cases even more; and that the whole system seems to function without any direction, without any reference to usefulness. . .
+This is true for all of science.
+Successes were largely due to forgetting completely about what one ultimately wanted, or whether one wanted anything ulti- mately; in refusing to investigate things which profit, and in relying solely on guidance by criteria of intellectual elegance; it was by follow- ing this rule that one actually got ahead in the long run, much better than any strictly utilitarian course would have permitted.

  `下面是数学公式测试片段:`
  (1): $h_\theta(x) = \Large\frac{1}{1 + \mathcal{e}^{(-\theta^\top x)}}$ ; <br/>
  (2): $a^2 + b^2 = c^2$ ; <br/>